top of page

 Audience Objectives:

-- Learner will be able to identify executive functioning skills and how these skills impact daily
+- Learner will be able to identify executive functioning skills and how these skills impact daily living.

 - Learner will identify and write goals for executive functioning deficits.

-- Learner will be able to create activities, programs, and interventions to improve and build a
+- Learner will be able to create activities, programs, and interventions to improve and build a range of executive functioning skills.

 - Learner will be able to create an environment that promotes independence and problem solving.